LimZiJia/tp/docs/UserGuide.md

 This function can be used to manage clients who want to defer their next housekeeping date.
 For example, a client who will be overseas for the next 3 months might want to defer their next housekeeping service to after they are back.

+If the client has **no housekeeping details**, first use the `set` command to add housekeeping details for the client.

 Format: `booking client defer INDEX NUMBER INTERVAL`

 Parameters: